 \section{Structure of the singular sets}

-The underlying space of a generalized triangle group is $3$-sphere, so the singular sets are knotted graphs in $\S^3$ with the orbifolds fundamental groups generated by three involutions.
-While depicting the singular sets we follow a common notation writing indexes of singularity near corresponding components and omitting indexes $2$.
-We will use Wirtinger presentation of the fundamental group of a knotted graph \cite{Fox} adopted to the group of orbifold \cite{HQ}, so the elementary arcs of the graph will correspond to the words in the group.
+The underlying space of a generalized triangle orbifold is the $3$-sphere $\S^3$, so the singular sets of the orbifolds are knotted graphs in $\S^3$ with the orbifold fundamental groups generated by three involutions.
+While depicting the singular sets we follow a common notation and write the indexes of singularities near the corresponding components omitting the index $2$.
+We shall employ the Wirtinger presentation of the fundamental group of a knotted graph \cite{Fox}, adapted for the groups of the orbifolds as in \cite{HQ}, so the elementary arcs of the graph will correspond to the words in the group generators.